 Hours.
 There are two tours a day, at 11:45 am and 1:45 pm.

 The tours run every day, except for February, March and November, when they run Saturday and Sunday only.
 October tours are at 11:45 am Monday and Tuesday, and at 11:45 am and 2:00 pm the other days.

-Tip: Groupon often has steeply discounted tickets for the tram tour.
+Tip: Groupon sometimes has steeply discounted tickets for the tram tour.
 Check here for current deals.

 Practical Tip: the best seats on the tram are those in the first carriage, and on the right side of the tram.
 The tram goes counter-clockwise around the island so the view side is the right side, much easier for taking photos.
 Also, you can hear the commentary better in the first car.
 There is a sign post near the cafe at the dock telling you where the line starts; get in line around five or ten minutes before the tour starts to get a good choice of seats.